matsuand/docs.docker.jp/config/pruning.md

 Are you sure you want to continue? [y/N] y
 ```

+{% comment %}
 By default, you are prompted to continue.
 To bypass the prompt, use the `-f` or
 `--force` flag.
+{% endcomment %}
+By default, you are prompted to continue.
+To bypass the prompt, use the `-f` or
+`--force` flag.

+{% comment %}
+You can limit which images are pruned using filtering expressions with the
+`--filter` flag.
+For example, to only consider images created more than 24
+hours ago:
+{% endcomment %}
 You can limit which images are pruned using filtering expressions with the
 `--filter` flag.
 For example, to only consider images created more than 24
 hours ago: